 If you're in the mood for something different, Area 337 serves up a mix of Cuban, Spanish, Venezuelan, and Dominican flavors, featuring dishes like tostones and other Caribbean flavors that transport your taste buds.
 Another great casual dining option is Tia Juanita's Fish Camp, blending Mexican and Cajun flavors to create standouts like boudin quesadillas and blackened fish tacos.

 Wherever you dine, end the night at Panorama Music House, a two-story bar known for its live music, eclectic décor, and lively atmosphere.
-Whether you grab a drink downstairs for a front-row seat to the show or head upstairs for a birds-eye view, it’s the perfect way to wrap up Day One in Louisiana’s Playground!
+Whether you grab a drink downstairs for a front-row seat to the show or head upstairs for a birds-eye view, it’s the perfect way to wrap up day one in Louisiana’s Playground!

 Day Two: Boudin, Brews & Big Wins